beREADY - endometrial receptivity test

 You need more time!
 The test shows that you have shifted WOI, and embryo transfer should be done later.
 So, the report indicates the exact timing that is optimal for you

 The test confirms that you have an average and expected WOI and there is no need to change the timing

 You have rapid endometrial maturation!
 The test shows that you have shifted WOI, and embryo transfer should be done earlier.
 So, the report indicates the exact timing that is optimal for you

 How does the beREADY test work?

-The beREADY test has been validated under clinical conditions in IVF clinics to demonstrate the test’s accuracy.
-In total, 45 HRT patients’ samples were involved in a comparison against the Endometrial Receptivity Analysis (ERA, Igenomix) test.
-The concordance rate between two tests is as high as 96% because the same tissue samples were analyzed.
+As a comparison, 45 HRT patients’ samples were involved in a comparison against the Endometrial Receptivity Analysis (ERA, Igenomix) test.
+The concordance rate between the two tests is as high as 96% because the same tissue samples were analyzed.

-beREADY test uses unique patented TAC-seq sequencing technology that ensures ultimate accuracy.
-The original data analysis algorithm is published* and adjusted to diagnostic assay.
+beREADY test uses highly sensitive and patented TAC-seq technology because only that approach ensures accuracy.
+The original data analysis algorithm is published*** and adjusted later to beREADY diagnostic assay.